APenderGH/QUTWH-Resources/liveVM-QuickStartGuide.md

 # Get started with a live boot Kali machine
 A live boot machine is volatile.
-This means when you power it off nothing is saved, this method isn't a long term solution but it gets you set up with a preconfigured and temporary Virtual Machinem, perfect for short demos.
+This means when you power it off nothing is saved.

+This method isn't a long term solution but it gets you set up with a preconfigured and temporary Virtual Machine, perfect for short demos.
 DISCLAIMER: This guide is for a Windows host, if you're on linux or mac things might be slightly different for you.

 1. Download and install VMware Workstation